 - Stopping AFib (when possible).

-- Slowing the fibrillation down; especially if you are having symptoms.
+- Slowing the fibrillation down; especially if there are symptoms.

 Heart Rhythm Control